Healthy Eating Principles

 Nutrient Amount per ½ cup dry oats Benefit

-Sugar <1 gram Minimal impact on blood sugar12 13
+Sugar <1 gram Minimal impact on mcv blood test results meaning and normal range sugar1213

 “Oats are loaded with soluble fiber, which is a type of fiber that allows more water to remain in the stool.
 This makes the stool softer and larger, and ultimately easier to pass.”